Registration is closed for this event...

 Shetland lace knitting is a beloved tradition with a unique construction method.
 In 1975 Gladys Amedro, originally of London, moved to the island of Yell in Shetland and began designing Shetland lace using a combination of traditional and non-traditional methods.
 In this class we will knit a swatch using Mrs. Amedro's method of working from the edge to the center.

 Lace-weight merino yarn will be supplied by the teacher.

-Note: Must be able to execute standard increases and decreases, and basic chart reading.
-Experience with lace-weight yarn required.
+Note: Students must be able to work standard increases and decreases, read a basic chart, and have experience with lace-weight yarn.

-3.5mm/US4 needles, both circular and double-pointed, scissors, stitch markers and the usual knitting kit.
-Sharp tipped needles are essential to working with lace-weight yarn.
+_3.5mm/US4 needles, both circular and double-pointed, sharp-tipped needles are essential to working with lace-weight yarn